- I've been a professional organizer for over 16 years, working with more than 350 clients; references are available on request.

 - Before I began my organizing career, I worked for over 10 years as a project manager, knowledge manager and process engineer in a large corporation.

-- Member, National Association of Professional Productivity and Organizing Professionals (NAPO).
+- Member, National Association of Professional Productivity and Organizing Professionals (NAPO) for 16 years.

-- Member, San Francisco Bay Area Chapter of NAPO, where I have served in numerous roles, including newsletter editor.
+- Prior member, San Francisco Bay Area Chapter of NAPO for 15 years, where I served in numerous roles, including newsletter editor.
 I also served on the board of directors for two years in the role of secretary.

 Education and Training